nscl-hira/FissionHFBTHO/README.md

 The most important linux command is `man`.
 For nearly any command you can type `man command` and get the manual page wich has all of the information on what the command does.
 Going through a linux quickstart guide or something is probably beneficial.

 ## Loading the enviroment
-Before doing anything with the code, make sure the enviroment variables are set correctly.
+Once on the HPCC, and before doing anything with the code, make sure the enviroment variables are set correctly.
 From within the folder, this is done with the command
 ```
 source ~/bin/env.sh
 ```